pieter-degroote/UltimateKEYS/README.md

 EurKEY website :  https://eurkey.steffen.bruentjen.eu/

-### Please note :  In case you have installed a previous version of UltimateKEYS, you need to uninstall it before, followed by restarting your computer.
-Then you can continue installing another version.
+### Please note :

+**In case you have installed a previous version of UltimateKEYS, you need to uninstall it before, followed by restarting your computer.
+Then you can continue installing another version.**

+**The current version(s) should be sufficiently stable and reliable for everyday use, but are NOT certified for mission-critical systems !**

 ### Have fun and enjoy !